Perched dramatically at the tip of Tillamook Head, Ecola State Park is one of the most scenic and wild state parks on the Oregon coast.

 Lewis and Clark Discovery Trail

-If you are up for a longer walk, try the Lewis and Clark Discovery Trail, which is 12.2 miles in length.
+If you are up for a longer walk, try the Lewis and Clark Discovery Trail.
 You’ll be following a famous trail that was used in the Lewis and Clark Expedition and makes up part of the Oregon Coast Trail.
-The route goes from Indian Beach to the town of Seaside, or vice versa depending on your starting point.
+The route goes from Indian Beach to the town of Seaside, or vice versa, depending on your starting point.

 It is a beautiful walk but can get very muddy, and the common landslides in Ecola State Park have been known to cause some downed trees.
-Make sure you brought the right gear!
+Make sure you bring the right gear!

-This trail will essentially take you through all of Ecola State Park, so if you’re here to spend the whole exploring, this might be the trail for you!
+This trail will essentially take you through all of Ecola State Park, so if you’re here to explore thoroughly, this might be the trail for you!

 RELATED: 17 Breathtaking Oregon Coast Hikes